 Teichert Materials is a part of A. Teichert & Son, Inc. which was founded in Sacramento by Adolph Teichert in 1887.
 Teichert’s contractor license is #8, the oldest active contractor license in California.
 The Teichert company is based on core values that include commitments to quality, safety, and environmental responsibility.
 Teichert Materials operations and employees work closely with our neighbors, environmental experts, and public officials to design, operate, reclaim, and replenish the environment upon which we all depend.
 Teichert’s Hallwood Plant has actively operated in the Yuba Gold Fields since 1953 and offers examples of modern active gravel mining techniques, equipment, and award-winning active and complete mine reclamation.

-The Sierra Nevada Conservancy (SNC) is a founding sponsor of Reclaiming the Sierra.
-SNC is a California state agency created by bi-partisan legislation (AB 2600) and signed into law by Governor Schwarzenegger in 2004.
+The Sierra Nevada Conservancy (SNC) is a California state agency created by bi-partisan legislation (AB 2600) and signed into law by Governor Schwarzenegger in 2004.
 The SNC was created with the understanding that the environmental, economic and social well-being of the Sierra Nevada and its communities are closely linked and that the Region and the State of California would benefit from an organization providing a strategic direction.
 The SNC Region, made up of all or part of 22 counties covering over 25 million acres, is one of the most significant natural and biologically diverse regions in the world.
-The Sierra Nevada constitutes about 25 percent of California’s land area and is the state’s principal watershed, supplying 65 percent of the developed water supply to residents, agriculture, and other businesses/industries across the state.
+The Sierra Nevada constitutes about 25 percent of California’s land area and is the state’s principal watershed, supplying more than 60 percent of the developed water supply to residents, agriculture, and other businesses/industries across the state.

 Burleson Consulting Inc. (Burleson) is a Woman-owned Small Business headquartered in Folsom, California with offices in Carmel Valley, Orange, and San Diego, California.
 Established in 2001, we are a full service environmental engineering firm providing quality environmental compliance, habitat restoration, water resources, NEPA/CEQA permitting, and CERCLA/RCRA services to our valued clients.
 Our senior professionals average more than 20 years of experience in engineering, geology, environmental science, biology, chemistry, and GIS and we specialize in abandoned mine remediation throughout the State.